Rodrigo-Hr25/SIO/README.md

+# SIO – Secure Online Store

-## Description
+## 📌 Description

-This project was developed for the course of Information And Organisational Security (SIO) and the goal was to present a web application that would be an online shop to sell DETI memorabilia, The purpose of this delivery was to work upon the first delivery of the project, improving the security of the application and adding new features.
+This project was developed as an academic project at the **University of Aveiro**, for the course **Information and Organisational Security (SIO)**.
+The goal was to present a web application that would serve as an online shop to sell DETI memorabilia.

+The purpose of this delivery was to improve upon the first version of the project, enhancing the security of the application and adding new features.
+The **main focus was on security**, so the **front-end is not fully completed**.

-## Key Issues
+## 🔐 Key Issues Addressed

-- 2.1.2

-- 2.1.7

-- 2.1.8

-- 2.2.1

-- 2.2.3

-- 3.2.3 e 3.4.X

-- 3.3.2

-- 4.2.2 e 13.2.3

-- 4.3.1

-- 5.3.6

-- 8.3.2

-- 11.1.4
+During development, the project addressed various security issues, including:

+- **2.1.2**: Authentication and access control
+- **2.1.7**: SQL injection protection
+- **2.1.8**: Input validation and sanitization
+- **2.2.1**: Encryption of sensitive data
+- **2.2.3**: Secure session management
+- **3.2.3 & 3.4.X**: Cross-Site Scripting (XSS) protection
+- **3.3.2**: Cross-Site Request Forgery (CSRF) protection
+- **4.2.2 & 13.2.3**: Secure password and credential management
-- 14.2.3
+- **4.3.1**: Security logging
+- **5.3.6**: Brute-force attack protection
+- **8.3.2**: Content Security Policy (CSP)
+- **11.1.4**: Security monitoring and incident response
+- **14.2.3**: Compliance with data protection regulations (e.g., GDPR)

-## Features
+## 🛠 Features Implemented

 From the list of software features given by the teacher, we implemented the following:

-- Password strength evaluation, requiring at least 12 characters and at most 128 according to v2.1 of the ASVS and breach verification with resource of Have I Been Pwned API.
+- **Password strength evaluation**: requiring at least 12 characters and at most 128 according to v2.1 of the ASVS, with breach verification using the Have I Been Pwned API.

--Multi-factor authentication impemented with TOTP (Time-based One-Time Password) to authorize access to the application.
+- **Multi-factor authentication**: implemented with TOTP (Time-based One-Time Password) to authorize access to the application.

--Encryption of sensitive data in the database including passwords and the key used to generate the TOTP.
+- **Encryption of sensitive data**: including passwords and the key used to generate the TOTP.

+Other functionalities include:

+- Product catalog
+- Shopping cart
+- User management (registration, login, account management)
+- Administration panel for products and orders

 ## RUN